 Executive Functioning #

-Executive functions are higher-order cognitive processes that enable goal-directed behavior.
+Executive functions are higher-order cognitive processes that enable goal-directed behaviour.
 They include:

-- Planning and Organization: The ability to set goals, develop strategies, and execute plans.
+- Planning and Organisation: The ability to set goals, develop strategies, and execute plans.

-- Inhibition and Impulse Control: The skill to suppress inappropriate behaviors or responses.
+- Inhibition and Impulse Control: The skill to suppress inappropriate behaviours or responses.

 - Cognitive Flexibility: The capacity to switch between tasks or adapt to new information.